1925 Maroons History

 (The preceding information is a compilation of information derived from many sources including personal accounts from family members and individuals who information passed on to them.
 We believe that all the information is correct; however, errors are possible and we welcome any updated information.)
 Ditts Maroons, LLC

-Thanks to the Elm Street Project Renovation Program and the hard work and investment by owners Robert Dittmar and his wife, Karen, Maroons has been restored to its former glory.
+Thanks to the Elm Street Project Renovation Program and the hard work and investment by owners, Maroons has been restored to its former glory.
 It’s also moved beyond just a bar and grill of its former years.
 It’s an eclectic mix of sports fans, families and people looking for great food, great company and a great time.

 So whether you’re on the main floor or the Skybox, a special room used for private parties or meetings, you’ll feel like your in good company at Maroons.